jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 # A Guide for Mikrotik RouterOS 7
 - Part 1: Creating a new configuration, securing it with firewall filter rules, and connecting to the internet over PPPoE
-- Part 2: Creating VLANs and isolating them from accessing each other to enhance security.
+- Part 2: Creating VLANs and isolating them from accessing each other to enhance security
 - Part 3: Setting up a WiFi guest network on its own VLAN
 - Part 4: Checking whether access to router services (Winbox/SSH) is truly restricted to VLAN10-MGMT
 - Part 5: Checking whether inter-VLAN traffic is truly blocked by monitoring packets